 Dunbar Science Festival

-Dunbar's Annual Science Festival takes place in March, a festival that has helped ensure that the children of south east Scotland have been given great opportunities to get engaged with and inspired by science, technology and engineering, thereby contributing to the next generation of Scottish scientists.
+Dunbar's Annual Science Festival takes place in March, a festival that has helped ensure that the children of southeast Scotland have been given great opportunities to get engaged with and inspired by science, technology and engineering, thereby contributing to the next generation of Scottish scientists.
 Their aim is to continue to build on this and to reach even more families, teenagers and adults from across the Lothians, Edinburgh, the Borders and beyond.
-Lots of Heriot-Watt academics and students get involved every year - get in touch for more information or pop along!
+Lots of Heriot-Watt academics and students get involved every year – get in touch for more information or pop along!

-Bang Goes The Borders
+Bang Goes the Borders

 The Bang Goes the Borders science festival is a free event co-funded by Heriot-Watt University and takes place every September at St Mary's School Melrose.
-In 2014 more than 80 scientists got involved, and shared their knowledge with the 1500 visitors!

 Midlothian Science Festival

 The Midlothian Science Festival runs enjoyable science activities in Midlothian appealing to a large, diverse audience of all ages and backgrounds, from professionals to novices, from science enthusiasts to the merely curious.
 The events are run in association with Heriot-Watt University, Orkney Science Festival, Dunbar Science Festival and Dundee Science Festival.
-In 2015, it will run from the 3-18 October, and the organisers are looking for fun activities and talks for all ages.

 Orkney International Science Festival